 In 2018, the IPAT received a total of 2,127 appeals, an increase of 140% from 2017.
 1,174 appeals were scheduled for hearing, an increase of 181% from 2017.
-1,092 decisions were issued, an increase of 80% from 2017.
-49 In 2019, the IPAT received a total of 2,064 appeals, almost the same number as in 2018.
+1,092 decisions were issued, an increase of 80% from 2017.76 In 2019, the IPAT received a total of 2,064 appeals, almost the same number as in 2018.
 2,633 appeals were scheduled for hearing, an increase of 124% from 2018.
-1,944 decisions were issued, an increase of 78% from 2018.
-50 Figures in IPAT's Annual Report for 2019 state that 1,585 appeal decisions were handed down in 2019, 482 of which granted the applicant a form of protection status whereas 1,133 of the 1,585 decisions denied the applicant protection.
-51
+1,944 decisions were issued, an increase of 78% from 2018.77 Figures in IPAT's Annual Report for 2019 state that 1,585 appeal decisions were handed down in 2019, 482 of which granted the applicant a form of protection status whereas 1,133 of the 1,585 decisions denied the applicant protection.78 In 2020, the IPAT received a total of 1,255 appeals.
+1,418 appeals were schedule for hearing, while 1,083 decisions were issued.
+Of these decisions, 289 granted the applicant some form of protection status, while 783 decisions denied the applicant protection.79

 Where an oral hearing is held, these are conducted in a relatively informal manner and in private.
 The applicant's legal representative may be present as well as any witnesses directed to attend by the Tribunal.
 Witnesses may attend to give evidence in support of the appeal, e.g. a country of origin expert or a family member.
 The Presenting Officer for the IPO also attends.
-UNHCR may attend as an observer.
+UNHCR may attend as an observer, however, this rarely occurs in practice.
 Pursuant to section 42(8)(d) of the Act of 2015, and in line with the Chairperson's Guideline 2019/1 on Taking Evidence from Appellants and other Witnesses, the Tribunal may require all persons (over the age of 14) giving evidence before it to give that evidence on oath.
-Appellants and other witnesses whom the
+Appellants and other witnesses whom the Tribunal requires to give evidence in this manner will be given the opportunity to affirm if they are a non-believer or if the taking of an oath is incompatible with the person's belief.80